- About Iran

 These are long and healthy life, access to knowledge, and a decent standard of living.

-Iran’s current position is 76 out of 187 countries.
-More than this, Iran has made considerable progress in human development when measured over the past 32 years.
+Iran’s current position is 69 out of 188 countries and territories.
+More than this, Iran has made considerable progress in human development when measured over the past 37 years.

-The Report also says that Iran achieved the second highest reduction in HDI shortfall – among developing countries – during the 22 year period between 1990 and 2012.
+The Report also says that Iran achieved the second highest reduction in HDI shortfall – among developing countries.
 Only one country (the Republic of Korea) was able to do better.

-What do these numbers actually mean for the average citizen?
+What do these numbers mean for the average citizen?

-The first component of the HDI is “a long and health life”.
+The first component of the HDI is “a long and healthy life”.
 UNDP measures this in terms of life expectancy at birth.
-During the period from 1980, Iran increased this measure from 51 years to 73 years.
+During the period from 1980, Iran increased this measure from 54.1 years to 75.4 years.

 The third component is “a decent standard of living”.
 Here again the increase has been considerable.
-Having attained the status of a Middle Income Country, Iran is now playing its own part in the “Rise of the South”.
+Having attained the status of a upper-middle-income country.

 Here are other relevant facts:

-In Iran, for every 100,000 live births, only 21 women die from pregnancy-related causes.
-The group averagefor other “high HDI” countries is 47.
+In Iran, for every 100,000 live births, only 23 women die from pregnancy-related causes.

-Despite such positive progress, Iran strives to meet a range of development challenges such as poverty, environmental degradation and disaster preparedness.
+Despite such positive progress, Iran strives to meet a range of development challenges such as environmental degradation, disaster preparedness and gender equality.
 Iran is very rich in natural resources and conservation of biodiversity and the wildlife remains one of the most important challenges in the time of climate change.